 They also show you what to do if you’re too light or in a bad position, because of that too slow, and not reaching the next station with your own power.
 If you’re stuck in the middle of a line, you’d have to turn and pull yourself to the next station.
 “That never happens”, I am explaining my neighbor of the bus.
 Obviously it happened to both of us later!
 Jackpot!
-It wasn’t that hard though if you know how, and relaxed we’re continuing to the next cable.
+It wasn’t that hard though if you are know-how, and relaxed we’re continuing to the next cable.

 Guides are highly professional and they’re securing you on the platforms every time you get there.
 You also don’t wait long until you can continue.
-At half time you’ll get time to breathe and a refreshment on a larger location with a nice view.
-For me it’s not surprising that right now a team of National Geographic is here to take some drone shots of the area.
+At half the time you’ll get time to breathe and refreshment on a larger location with a nice view.
+For me, it’s not surprising that right now a team of National Geographic is here to take some drone shots of the area.

-After near getting used to the height and the zip lining combined with awesome view, I think to myself: “Wasn’t that bad...”
+After near getting used to the height and the zip lining combined with an awesome view, I think to myself: “Wasn’t that bad...”
 I forgot the last cable, that is, as mentioned above, 700 meters long, and high.
 Really high.
 This time we are not in the jungle but above it.

-Meanwhile the group is getting on the next platform, we spot one of the beautiful frogs you find here, a really small one, with an incredible blue with red.
+Meanwhile, the group is getting on the next platform, we spot one of the beautiful frogs you find here, a really small one, with an incredible blue with red.
 Again, I am frustrated that my camera is absent, locked in a locker that I mentioned earlier.
 Since here frogs aren’t just green like in your neighbor’s garden, but really colorful, I became a fan of those amphibians.

 Being on top of the platform, I have to be honest, I am afraid.
 The platform is really high and you can’t see the next one from here, a voyage into uncertainty.
 As it’s my turn, I just want to be done with it.
-The distance of 700 meters at the end is so long to overcome, that I suddenly have time to check my surrounding, and enjoy it.
+The distance of 700 meters at the end is so long to overcome, that I suddenly have time to check my surroundings, and enjoy it.
 How happy I can be living that close to such a paradise, I can only recommend you to spend a day here.
 After about four hours, according to the size of the group it might be longer or shorter, the tour is over.
 I am happy to take off my helmet, it’s pretty hot here.

 I am getting my camera and the tour continues with the next highlight of the day.
-Our guide, five others, and me, are getting in an aerial tram that is open towards all sides.
+Our guide, five others, and I are getting in an aerial tram that is open towards all sides.
 Guide, five others, and I are in one gondola, so there is space for 7 people.

-The aerial tram takes you on a ride through the jungle on two levels; On one way you’ll be near the ground and see ground vegetation, while going back you’ll be some meters higher and see all levels of the forest.
+The aerial tram takes you on a ride through the jungle on two levels; On one way you’ll be near the ground and see ground vegetation while going back you’ll be some meters higher and see all levels of the forest.

 Aerial Tram Braulio Carrillo

-The ride takes about an hour and our guide explains about a lot of details.
+The ride takes about an hour and our guide explains a lot of details.
 Why are some trees “hugging” each other so inmost that you can’t even tell anymore which is which, or why is it that some roots are growing from up to down?

 Rainforest, Braulio Carrillo

-Two snakes greet us during the ride, they are wound around trees and leaves, without guide we wouldn’t have noticed them.
+Two snakes greet us during the ride, they are wound around trees and leaves, without a guide we wouldn’t have noticed them.
 Besides the many different species of insects, as well as huge spiders, we also see toucans, that impress me every time with their nice colors.

 Aerial Tram, Braulio Carrillo